kristoferlund/ic-siws-vue-demo/README.md

 ![](media/header.png)

 > [!NOTE]
-> In addition to this Vue demo of ic-siws, there are more versions, for React etc. Check out the
+> In addition to this Vue demo of ic-siws, there are versions for React, Svelte etc. Check out the
 > main package [ic-siws](https://github.com/kristoferlund/ic-siws) for more information.

 ✅ Sign in with Solana to interact with smart contracts (canisters) on the [Internet Computer](https://internetcomputer.org) (IC)!